|

 Hydrogen ions are reduced to hydrogen in preference

-to the ions of reactive metals.
+to the ions of reactive metals (not so for less reactive metals e.g.

 (b) The positive anode electrode reaction for the electrolysis of water